Cryxtalix/Cryxtalix/README.md

-- 👋 Hi, I’m @Cryxtalix from Singapore! :singapore:
+- 👋 Hi, I’m @Cryxtalix from Singapore!:singapore:
 - 👀 I’m interested in programming, Calistenics and Guitar!
 - 🌱 I’m currently learning JavaScript, NodeJS and Rust!
 - 💞️ I’m looking to collaborate on ...